Clinical Evaluation Report templates for the EU MDR

 Clinical Evaluation Report writing has become a very demanding and highly technical task that draws upon skills and experience that are not universally available across the medical device industry.
 This challenge is compounded by the fact that existing guidelines such as MedDev 2.7/1 rev 4 have not yet been updated to reflect changes to clinical evaluation imposed by the MDR.
 CER writers are often left feeling unsupported and unsure whether their Clinical Evaluation Reports will address all requirements.

-For this reason, many manufacturers rely on a Clinical Evaluation Report template, example, or sample.
+For this reason, many manufacturers rely on a Clinical Evaluation Report template.
 A high-quality template can enable manufacturers to develop a CER to the required standard without needing to draw upon external expertise.
-Good templates will pull together information from multiple guidance sources, ensuring tight alignment with MDR requirements based on the latest official advice.
+Good templates will pull together information from multiple guidance sources, ensuring tight alignment with MDR requirements based on the latest advice from MDCG and other bodies.

 Using a Clinical Evaluation Report template can be a cost-effective route to writing a CER.
 However, not all templates are equal and it is imperative that manufacturers know how to select a high-quality template that will successfully form the basis of MDR compliance.